cetmus/aPhyloGeo/paper/paper.md

 # Pipeline

+The `aPhyloGeo` pipeline is written in python3.9, and the code and documentation are publicly available on GitHub  (https://github.com/tahiri-lab/aPhyloGeo).
+The user has the option of running the pipeline using different cparameterss, such as docker, bootstrap threshold, or least square distance threshold.

 ![The workflow of the algorithm.
 The operations within this workflow include several blocks.](../img/Fig_1.png)

 The blocks are highlighted by three different colors.